Extra Brut Champagne: The Trend Toward Less Sugar Explained

 The Pioneers

-Pierre Peters from the Grand Cru Mesnil-sur-Oger creates Extra Brut champagnes of enchanting minerality.
-The chalk soils come through here unfiltered.
+Pierre Peters from the Grand Cru Mesnil-sur-Oger creates Extra Brut champagnes of captivating minerality.
+The chalk soils come through unfiltered here.

 Modern Masters

-Marie-Courtin demonstrates with their biodynamic Extra Brut that sustainability and flavor intensity can go hand in hand.
+Marie-Courtin shows with their biodynamic Extra Brut that sustainability and flavor intensity can go hand in hand.

-Why Extra Brut Demands Higher Standards from the Base Wine
+Why Extra Brut Places Higher Demands on the Base Wine

 No Compromises Possible

-With standard Brut, a generous Dosage can mask minor flaws – unripe grapes, excessive acidity, or oxidative notes disappear behind the sugar.
+With standard Brut, generous dosage can mask minor flaws: unripe grapes, excessive acidity, or oxidative notes disappear behind the sugar.
 Extra Brut forgives nothing.
 The base wine must be perfect.

 Precision in Assemblage

-The Assemblage – blending different base wines – requires exceptional skill with Extra Brut.
-Every component must be right, as there's no sweet safety net.
+The assemblage, the blending of different base wines, requires exceptional skill with Extra Brut.
+Every component must be right, because there's no sweet safety net.

-Extra Brut champagnes often need longer aging times on the lees.
-The autolysis aromas must compensate for the missing Dosage and give the champagne depth and complexity.
+Extra Brut champagnes often need longer aging periods on the lees.
+The autolysis aromas must compensate for the missing dosage and give the champagne depth and complexity.

 Terroir Understanding is Essential

-Only those who perfectly understand their Terroir can produce Extra Brut at the highest level.
-Winemakers must know which plots deliver the necessary ripeness and balance for this uncompromising style.
+Only those who perfectly understand their terroir can produce Extra Brut at the highest level.
+The winemakers must know which parcels deliver the necessary ripeness and balance for this uncompromising style.

 My Conclusion as The Champagne Guy

 Extra Brut represents the future of champagne for me.
-These wines challenge both producers and connoisseurs – and reward both with unforgettable taste experiences.
+These wines challenge both producers and enthusiasts, and reward both with unforgettable taste experiences.
 Anyone who has experienced the crystalline clarity of a perfect Extra Brut understands why this style is revolutionizing the champagne world.

 Questions about this article?